kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 ## Layer normalization

-The LayerNorm (LN) Layer Normalization (<mark>torch.nn.LayerNorm()</mark> or <mark>Norm</mark> or <mark>LayerNorm</mark> or <mark>LN</mark>) normalizes an input over the last dimension.
-PyTorch's torch.nn.LayerNorm()'s main parameter is normalized_shape which we can set to be equal to the dimension size we'd like to noramlize over (in our case it'll be  $D$ or $768$ for ViT-Base).
+The LayerNorm (LN) Layer Normalization (`torch.nn.LayerNorm()` or `Norm` or `LayerNorm` or `LN`) normalizes an input over the last dimension.
+PyTorch's `torch.nn.LayerNorm()` main parameter is normalized_shape which we can set to be equal to the dimension size we'd like to normalize over (in our case it'll be  $D$ or $768$ for `ViT`-Base).
 What does it do?

 Layer Normalization helps improve training time and model generalization (ability to adapt to unseen data).
 I like to think of any kind of normalization as "getting the data into a similar format" or "getting data samples into a similar distribution".
 Imagine trying to walk up (or down) a set of stairs all with differing heights and lengths.

-It'd take some adjustment on each step right?
-And what you learn for each step wouldn't necessary help with the next one since they all differ, increasing the time it takes you to navigate the stairs.
+It'd take some adjustment on each step, right?
+And what you learn for each step wouldn't necessarily help with the next one since they all differ, increasing the time it takes you to navigate the stairs.
 Normalization (including Layer Normalization) is the equivalent of making all the stairs the same height and length except the stairs are your data samples.
-So just like you can walk up (or down) stairs with similar heights and lengths much easier than those with unequal heights and widths, neural networks can optimize over data samples with similar distributions (similar mean and standard-deviations) easier than those with varying distributions.
+So just like you can walk up (or down) stairs with similar heights and lengths much easier than those with unequal heights and widths, neural networks can optimize over data samples with similar distributions (similar mean and standard deviations) easier than those with varying distributions.

 # Pizza-sushi-steak 🍕🍣🥩 classifier

 Now it's time to code all the above into a classifier.
-We will implement a simple ViT classifier for the pizza-sushi-steak dataset.
-The dataset contains train and test folders with 450 images for training and 150 images for testing.
+We will implement a simple `ViT` classifier for the pizza-sushi-steak dataset.
+The dataset contains train and test folders with $450$ images for training and 150 images for testing.
 We will start by providing some code for setting up our data.
 Firstly, we should download the dataset:

 ```python
 image_path = download_data(source="https://github.com/mrdbourke/pytorch-deep-learning/raw/main/data/pizza_steak_sushi.zip",